Updated: February 5, 2021

 Diversify your portfolio.

 Regardless of the state of the economy.
-It’s important that you invest regularly.
-This is one of the best ways to actually beat inflation, especially for the long-term.
+You must invest regularly.
+This is one of the best ways to actually beat inflation, especially in the long-term.

 However, when the inflation rate is going up, real assets become more attractive as an investment as their prices are poised to go up in the next several months because of the rising inflation.
 One example of this is gold.

 Alternatively, you can also choose to diversify your portfolio and put money in foreign stocks or investment funds with global exposure.

 Finally, you can also choose to invest in your financial education.
 Particularly, it’s a good time to learn the relationship between stocks and bonds, and how inflation and interest rates affect them.